 A monthly duty cycle of 20,000 pages mean that this printer can be used day in and day out without risking it jamming up or breaking down from overuse.

 It’s also capable of extremely quick speeds with 25 pages per minute possible in color and 29 pages per minute possible in black and white.
+The speed makes this printer the best color printer for crafting to make your crafting task much smooth.

 - Get high-resolution printing in both color and black